EOE0102/HOI4-mod-tools/README.md

 5. Waiting for export, you can locate to your export folder

 6. Export files are:
->**states folder**, with 10K+ definition files
+>**states folder**, with 10K+ definition files\
->**supplyareas**, with 300+ supply area definition files.
+>**supplyareas**, with 300+ supply area definition files.\
 >**new_state_reminder.txt**, recording the new state IDs

 7. cut and paste those to where they should be in your mod folder.

 ## 3.2 Create new event files
-we know that some events like annex or add_core are relative to map file.
+we know that some events like annex or add_core are relative to map file.\
 Hopefully I have covered all the events.

 - **Tools**: debug_states_in_events.py

-1. Select Event(or any relative files) Location ATTENTION, you should check every folder under HOI4 install folder, because you don't know which file modifies the map information.
+1. Select Event(or any relative files) Location\
+ATTENTION, you should check every folder under HOI4 installation folder, because you don't know which file modifies the map information.
-- here are some Folder you should choose:
+- here are some Folder you should look:
 >\common\decisions\
 >\common\national_focus\
 >\common\on_actions\
->\common\operations\ (because of new DLC)
+>\common\operations\ (because of new DLC)\
 >\events

 2. Select Export Folder Location